bentwheel/lgbtq-retirement-meps-analysis/README.md

-Additionally, we can use the population-level estimates and squared errors displayed in the table to construct a visualization of these estimates and the corresponding level of statistical variability around them, which is potentially more helpful for identifying opportunities in which more rigorous investigation would bear statistically meaningful insights.
+Additionally, we can use the population-level estimates and squared errors displayed in the table to construct a visualization of these estimates and the corresponding level of statistical variability around them, which is potentially more helpful in monitoring the data for opportunities where more rigorous investigation would bear statistically meaningful insights.

 <img src="README_files/figure-gfm/count_individ_in_sample_wt_nopool_plot-1.png" style="display: block; margin: auto;" />